quay/clair/Documentation/whatis.md

 Clair is an application for parsing image contents and reporting vulnerabilities affecting the contents.
 This is done via static analysis and not at runtime.

+Clair supports the extraction of contents and assignment of vulnerabilities from the following official base containers:
+- Ubuntu
+- Debian
+- RHEL
+- Suse
+- Oracle
+- Alpine
+- AWS Linux
+- VMWare Photon
+- Python

+The above list defines Clair's current support matrix.

 ## Architecture

 Clair v4 utilizes the [ClairCore](https://quay.github.io/claircore/) library as its engine for examining contents and reporting vulnerabilities.
 At a high level you can consider Clair a service wrapper to the functionality provided in the ClairCore library.